The History of Christians Not Observing Christmas

 In 1643 CE, a group of Protestant Christian leaders gathered in Westminster, England, to discuss what the Bible teaches on various issues.
 Their gathering is known as the Westminster Assembly.
 They produced a document known as the Westminster Confession of Faith.

 The Westminster Assembly affirmed the Regulative Principle of Worship.
-Accordingly, the Westminster Confession reads,
+Accordingly, the Westminster Confession of Faith chapter 21 paragraph 1 reads,

 But the acceptable way of worshipping the true God is instituted by himself, and so limited to his own revealed will, that he may not be worshipped according to the imaginations and devices of men, or the suggestions of Satan, under any visible representations or any other way not prescribed in the Holy Scripture.

 The Westminster Assembly also produced another document known as the Directory of Public Worship.
-In a section about days and places of public worship, it reads,
+In a section about days and places of public worship, the Directory reads,

 Festival days, vulgarly called Holy-days, having no warrant in the word of God, are not to be continued.